clelidm/GenBinDat_wCorr/README.md

 # GenBinDat_wCorr
 This program generates random binary data with a chosen values of correlation between the variables.

+It can also generates data from any specified pairwise models fitted on a given dataset.

-The correlation of the generated datasets is centered around the specified correlation with a standard deviation of the order of 1/sqrt(N), where N is the number of datapoints of the generated datasets.
+The correlation of the generated datasets is centered around the specified correlations (or the correlations of the original dataset) with a standard deviation of the order of 1/sqrt(N), where N is the number of datapoints of the generated datasets.

 ## Requirements